idris-lang/Idris-dev/docs/proofs/elabReflection.rst

 .. image:: ../image/idrisTopLevel.png
    :width: 484px
    :height: 147px
-   :alt: diagram showing these stages of Idris compilation
+   :alt: diagram illustrating these stages of Idris compilation

 TT is a core language which is syntactically very simple.
 This makes it easy for computers to process but very verbose and hard for humans to read.
 The Idris elaborator is written in Haskell using an elaboration library that was inspired by the tactics in interactive proof assistants such as Coq.